 For example, I added my twist using seasoned ground pork instead of chashu pork and peanut butter to create a creamy texture.

-It only takes 15 minutes to make, it’s easy to prepare and it tastes so good!
+It only takes 15 minutes to make, is easy to prepare, and tastes so good!

-- Oyster sauce: This introduces a flavorful depth and savoriness to the dish.
+- Oyster sauce: It add a delicious umami depth and a savory complexity to the dish.

-- Toppings: The suggested toppings include blanched spinach, bean sprouts, sweet corn, green onion, butter, ajitama eggs, and nori seaweed.
-But feel free to mix and match as per your taste.
+- Toppings: I’d suggest blanched spinach, crisp bean sprouts, sweet corn kernels, chopped green onions, a pat of butter, perfectly cooked ajitama eggs (marinated soft-boiled eggs), and crisp nori seaweed.
+But feel free to mix and match these or add your own favorites to create your perfect bowl!

 This recipe is easy to adapt for vegetarians.
 Simply swap the meat out for crumbled tofu or TVP (textured vegetable protein) and omit the oyster sauce.
 The chicken stock powder can be swapped for your go-to vegetarian alternative stock powder.
 If you want more plant-based topping ideas, check out my spicy vegetarian miso ramen recipe!

-Here are my step by step instructions for how to make quick and easy pork miso ramen to rival a restaurant right in your own kitchen!
-For ingredient quantities and simplified instructions, scroll down for the printable recipe card.
+Here are my step-by-step instructions for how to make Miso Ramen at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Start by heating a pan on medium and melting a small amount of butter to grease the surface.
 Add finely chopped garlic, ginger and green onions.
 Once fragrant, add the ground pork and stir fry until cooked through.